Jwink3101/parmapper/readme.md

 When **not** to use `parmapper`:

+* You use Windows or another platform that doesn't support `fork` mode.
+    * See below for notes on macOS
+    * Works on Linux
 * absolute performance is key! (`parmapper` has a *slight* overhead but it is minimal)
 * Many successive calls to a `map` that would benefit from a common pool (`parmapper` creates and destroys its pool on each call)
 * Desire for advanced parallel topologies